 Securing police station representation for serious fraud offences

 When arrested or interviewed by the police, you are legally entitled to receive advice from a trained lawyer free of charge.
-This is not means tested and you can either use the duty solicitor available at the police station or you can select your own legal representation.
+This is not means-tested and you can either use the duty solicitor available at the police station or you can select your own legal representation, such as one of our criminal fraud lawyers.

 When facing charges for a serious offence, such as fraud, we strongly recommended retaining out specialist fraud lawyers from the outset.
 This ensures that your case is handled in the most effective way from the start, making it more likely that you will avoid charges and allowing you to have the strongest possible defence if you case does later end up in court.